CHAPTER 215SPORTS TOURISM PROGRAM261215.1(15F) Definitions. When used in this chapter, unless the context otherwise requires:

 "Marketing" means planning for or implementing efforts to publicize a sporting event using a range of strategies, tools and tactics.

-"Promote" means to undertake specific identifiable actions that encourage greater awareness of and attendance at a sporting event.
+"Promote" "promotion" means to undertake specific identifiable actions that encourage greater awareness of and attendance at a sporting event.
 This includes the planning, organizing, advertising, marketing, managing, hosting, and sponsoring of a sporting event.

 "Public organization" means a not-for-profit economic development organization or other not-for-profit organization including one that sponsors or supports sporting events.